fougue/mayo/README.md

 [![License](https://img.shields.io/badge/license-BSD%202--clause-blue.svg)](https://github.com/fougue/mayo/blob/develop/LICENSE.txt)

 # What is Mayo
-Mayo is a 3D viewer and converter inspired by FreeCad
+Mayo is an opensource 3D CAD viewer and converter

 # Overview
 * View and convert 3D files in different formats
-* Explore assembly trees and view properties
+* Explore assembly trees(product structure) and view properties
 * Cross platform: runs on Windows, Linux and macOS
 * Underlying toolkits: OpenCascade and Qt

 # Current features
-* Support of multi-documents, user can open many files in the session
-* Support of STEP/IGES assemblies(product structure and colors)
-* Area and volume properties for meshes and shapes
-* Editable name of STEP/IGES entities

-* Editable 3D properties of the imported items, eg. material, color, display mode, ...
 * 3D exploding of the model tree, allowing better exploration of complex designs
 * 3D clip planes with configurable capping
 * 3D view cube providing intuitive camera manipulation
-* Perspective/orthographic 3D view projection
 * Save image(snapshot) of the current 3D view
 * Quick access to the CAD files recently open thanks to thumbnails in the Home page
 * Toggle visibility of any item from the Model tree(use checkbox)